Nuclear Power – No Thanks

 Show your opposition to new nuclear build and storing radioactive waste at Hinkley, Somerset.
 Read the latest campaign news …below…

 Sorry the stickers are now completely sold out.
-They were produced some time ago by Welsh Greens, from whom we received remaining supplies.
-We may not be able to reprint them.
-You are welcome to contact us, including ‘NPNT’ in the subject line, to be advised if we get more.
+They were produced some time ago by Welsh Greens, from whom we received all remaining supplies.
+We are not able to reprint them but the originator of the worldwide phenomenon, WISE International from the Netherlands have them on their webshop at

-A portion of the sales supports the WISE, the World Information Service on Energy and the Stop Hinkley Point Campaign.
+A portion of our sales supported the WISE, the World Information Service on Energy and the Stop Hinkley Point Campaign.
 Stop Hinkley is dedicated to the decommissioning of all the nuclear reactors on the Bristol Channel and the Severn Estuary and is committed to the introduction of greener technologies more appropriate to this millennium.

 Other online sellers online, who might or might not be making their campaign donations to the copyright holders, are selling for about £4 or more +shipping.